fuqixiu/WAWED_course/README.md

 - `docs/Python.ipynb`: Example Jupyter Notebook file containing code for loading data from a `.csv` file and running an analysis in Python.
 See built webpage [here](https://shawnrhoads.github.io/executable-book-template/Python.html).

 ### Hosting your Jupyter Book

-Once you have added, modified, or deleted any necessary files for your project, then you can publish it via GitHub Pages!
+To deploy your book, first ...(Check settings action general to allow action write and read permission) Once you have added, modified, or deleted any necessary files for your project, then you can publish it via GitHub Pages!
 To do this, go to your repository Settings > Pages, then make sure your "GitHub Pages site is currently being built from the `gh-pages` branch" and save.

 ## Other tips and tricks